 John never planned to go into business; it just seemed to keep working out that way.
 He has founded one school, one food distribution business, one graphic design business, and two publishing companies.

 John’s diverse career has made him a thought leader in several different industries.
 In 1986 he founded and wrote for Solstice, a journal on health, nutrition, and environmental issues.
 His series on the climate crisis, “Whither the Trees?” (yes, he was writing about this back in the eighties), was selected for national reprint in 1989 in Utne Reader for a readership of over one hundred thousand.
 In 1992 John helped write and produce the underground bestseller The Greatest Networker in the World, by John Milton Fogg, which became the defining book in its industry.
 During the 1990s, John built a multimillion-dollar sales/distribution organization of over a hundred thousand people.
 He was cofounder and senior editor of the legendary Upline journal and editor in chief of Networking Times.

 As a public speaker he has addressed audiences of thousands.

-His books are published in more than two dozen languages and have sold more than 2 million copies.
-John coauthored the international bestselling classic The Go-Giver (with Bob Burg), the New York Times bestsellers The Latte Factor (with David Bach), The Red Circle (with Brandon Webb) and Flash Foresight (with Daniel Burrus), and The Answer (ghost-written for John Assaraf and Murray Smith) and the national bestsellers The Slight Edge (with Jeff Olson), Among Heroes (with Brandon Webb), Out of the Maze (with Spencer Johnson) and Real Leadership (with John Addison).
+His books are published in 38 languages and have sold more than 3 million copies.
+John coauthored the international bestselling classic The Go-Giver (with Bob Burg), the New York Times bestsellers The Latte Factor (with David Bach), The Red Circle (with Brandon Webb), and Flash Foresight (with Daniel Burrus), and The Answer (ghost-written for John Assaraf and Murray Smith) and the national bestsellers The Slight Edge (with Jeff Olson), Among Heroes (with Brandon Webb), Out of the Maze (with Spencer Johnson) and Real Leadership (with John Addison).
 He has written for American Executive, CNBC, CrimeReads, Financial Times, Forbes.com, Huffington Post, Ivey Business Journal, Leader to Leader, Leadership Excellence, Master Salesmanship, Strategy & Leadership, and Wired.
 You can find his writings on Huffington Post here.

 To stay posted on his latest book releases, click on CONTACT.